News & Events

 Kyle Willers | Board Vice President

-Mr. Kyle Willers is the Director and General Manager for the Lockheed Martin (LM), Energy Technology Solutions, Richland Operations Business Unit.
-Kyle has over 20 of years' experience in the Information Technology (IT) industry, where he has developed and implemented cutting edge IT solutions for federal, state and commercial clients.
+Kyle Willers has over 20 years of experience in the Information Technology (IT) industry, where he has developed and implemented cutting edge IT solutions for federal, state and commercial clients.
 Kyle is an active community volunteer and supports an array of non-profit organizations and serves on the boards of a number of organizations within the Tri-Cities community.

 Kristi Nelson | Board Vice President & Treasurer